getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 **Questions**

+- Bruno Garcia asked: How does the sequential message processing requirement impact scale?
+  - The performance of a single consumer will be dominated by the performance of our Key, Value store.
+If we assume 10ms to process each message then we will process 100 messages per second per consumer.
+Because we can partition our consumers on replay_id we can achieve some multiple of that throughput through partitioning.

 ### 6. Stateful Streaming using Apache Spark or Similar Service

 **Proposal**

 Instead of aggregating in ClickHouse we should aggregate our replays in a stateful service such as Apache Spark before writing the final result to ClickHouse.

-TODO: Josh to fill in specifics.
+With Spark, we can view our Kafka topic as a streaming DataFrame.
+Spark has a mechanism for stateful streaming based on windows, https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#window-operations-on-event-time.
+We would use a "Session Window", with the timeout being the same as the one we define on the client to aggregate data per replay-id. we'd then take advantage of watermarking to ensure that late data still gets grouped accordingly.

 **Drawbacks**

 - Replays are not available until they have finished.
-- There are no existing Apache Spark installations within the Sentry org.
-- The Replays team is not large enough or experienced enough to manage a Spark installation.
-  - This would require another team assuming the burden for us.
-  - Otherwise, additional budget would need to be allocated to the Replays team to hire outside experts.
+- The probability of data loss from an outage goes up.
+  - If there are problems upstream we have to take action to pause the job.

 **Questions**

+- Bruno Garcia asks: How do we integrate this feature for self-hosted users?

 ### 7. Upgrade ClickHouse Version to Utilize Experimental Features